 A deposit or match or reload bonus commits the sportsbook to contribute a certain percentage of the amount of a player’s deposit into their account.
-Thanks to a condition of these bonuses called the playthrough requirement, most of these bonuses are effectively free bets – even if they’re not referred to as such.
+Thanks to a condition of these bonuses called the playthrough requirement, most of these bonuses are effectively bonus – even if they’re not referred to as such.

 The playthrough or wagering requirement is a condition that sportsbooks and casinos attach to their bonuses.
 The condition mandates that players wager a defined multiple of the bonus amount before it is released as withdrawable cash.

-How to claim a free bet offer
+How to claim a bonus offer

 First and foremost, you may simply have to claim the offer in the bonus section of your sportsbook account.
 These sections are an integral part of the player account, and there should be a list of all the bonuses to which you qualify.

 In order to redeem the bonus, there will usually be a button or box to click.
 Activating this button will render the bonus active.